Did I choose to write this article?

 Way back when

 One way some psychologists approach free will is by zooming out and looking at our history using the lens of evolutionary psychology.
 This perspective suggests that many of the behaviours, thoughts, and moral instincts we like to think of as freely chosen might actually have been carefully selected over millions of years.
-In this view, behaviour isn’t so much about conscious choice, but about evolved strategies, psychological adaptations shaped not by reflection, but by the goal that supposedly drives life : get our genes into the next generation.
+In this view, behaviour isn’t so much about conscious choice, but about evolved strategies, psychological adaptations shaped not by reflection, but by the goal that supposedly drives life : getting our genes into the next generation.

 Take the altruism we reserve for family.
 That instinct to protect your siblings, help your parents, or support your kids when they need you.
 Evolutionary psychology suggests this isn’t just niceness; it’s strategy.
 From a biological point of view, helping close kin can be just as beneficial as reproducing yourself, because your relatives share much of your genetic material.
 This is the principle of kin selection: the idea that even our most selfless-seeming behaviours may, in fact, be clever tactics for keeping our genes in circulation.